jimfenton/oneid-garage-door/README.md

 certificates for the server.

-Write access to the directory containing the authorized user list, garage.cfg, is needed to add new authorized garage door operators.
+Write access to the directory containing the authorized user list, OneIDgarage.cfg, is needed to add new authorized garage door operators.

 ## Operation and Administration

-The garage door opener application maintains a list of authorized garage door operators in the file garage.cfg, which is a pickle archive.
+The garage door opener application maintains a list of authorized garage door operators in the file OneIDgarage.cfg, which is a pickle archive.
 It initially has an empty list of authorized users.
 To authorize a user, press and hold the Learn button (see schematic) while that user signs in and the user will be authorized for future